 Major projects with Chinese partners include the China Kadoorie Biobank (CKB), a long-term, large-scale study into the causes of chronic diseases; the Oxford–Suzhou Centre for Advanced Research at the Suzhou Industrial Park, Oxford's first overseas physical and engineering sciences research centre; and the Chinese Academy of Medical Sciences (CAMS) Oxford Institute, which hosts collaborative medical research projects by scientists from Oxford and China.

 The University has had collaborations with various Korean universities and research institutes in the past.
-Currently, Oxford and several Korean institutions are members of the large, multinational ZikaPLAN and RadioNet projects, which respectively address preparedness for Zika virus outbreaks in the Americas, and the coordination of major radio astronomy infrastructures belonging to institutions across Europe and elsewhere.
+Currently, Oxford and several Korean institutions are members of two large, multinational projects, the ZikaPLAN project for Zika virus preparedness, and the RadioNet project that coordinates major radio astronomy infrastructures belonging to institutions across Europe and elsewhere.